No. 1 Squadron PAF: History

 By this time, the PAF had initiated a plan to replace the aging FT-5s with more advanced K-8Ps however delays in K-8P deliveries hindered the scheme.
-Since the squadron's FT-5 fleet had exhausted it's airframe life, the PAF approached PAC to keep them airworthy till the arrival of the K-8s.
+Since the squadron's FT-5 fleet had exhausted its airframe life, the PAF approached PAC to keep them airworthy till the arrival of the K-8s.
 The Life Of Type Extension (LOTEX) program conceived by PAC increased the FT-5 airframe's service life about 10% which was enough to keep the FT-5s operational till the K-8s arrived in 2011.
 The sturdy FT-5s after serving over 36 years with the squadron were finally replaced with the K-8s on 5 January 2012.
 A re-equipment ceremony attended by the air force chief at the time (Air Chief Marshal Suleman) was also organized in which the PAF paid tribute to the FT-5s long service.
 The 68th Fighter Conversion Course (FCC) was the first to train on the K-8Ps.

 Operational history

-During the 2001–2002 India–Pakistan standoff, No. 1 FCU seized it's transition courses and deployed it's FT-5s to various PAF Bases along the India–Pakistan border for air defense operations as part of Operation Sentinel.
+During the 2001–2002 India–Pakistan standoff, No. 1 FCU seized its transition courses and deployed its FT-5s to various PAF Bases along the India–Pakistan border for air defense operations as part of Operation Sentinel.
 A detachment of FT-5s was also deployed at PAF Base Chandhar for daytime anti-UAV operations.